 Life assurance pays a lump sum to your named beneficiary in the event of your death in service (i.e. while working for the University).

 Automatic enrolment is a government initiative to encourage more people to have an income when they retire.
-All employers must enrol eligible staff into a workplace pension.
-For more details, click here.
+All employers must enroll eligible staff into a workplace pension.
+For more details, click here

 If you have an existing pension, you may wish to transfer it into DUPS or USS.

 If you are joining DUPS, please complete the transfer form.